How to Get From Legazpi to Manila

 Legazpi to Manila by Flight

 Philippine Airlines (PAL) also offers a few flights daily, but it’s usually more expensive.
-When flights with Cebu Pacific are fully booked, then booking with PAL is your alternative.

-Planes depart from Bicol International Airport and land at Terminal 2 or 3 of the Ninoy Aquino International Airport (NAIA).
+Planes depart from Bicol International Airport and land at Terminal 2 or 3 of Ninoy Aquino International Airport (NAIA).
 The terminal depends on which airline you pick.

-Tip: Cebu Pacific and Philippine Airlines offer many promotions annually.
+TIP: Cebu Pacific and Philippine Airlines offer many promotions annually.
 Keep an eye out for these promos so you can book cheap flights for this route!

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.